 The Jenkins Biophysics department offers outstanding students the opportunity to earn honors in Biophysics.
 This honors distinction appears on the student's transcript upon graduation.
-If the honors requirements are approved prior to April 1, an "Honors" distinction will additionally appear in the commencement program.
+If the honors requirements are approved prior to April 1 (for Spring graduation), an "Honors" distinction will additionally appear in the commencement program.